 (2) A copy of the lease or contract that complies with the requirements of paragraph (a) of this section is carried in the aircraft.
 The copy of the lease or contract shall be made available for review upon request by the Administrator, and

-(3) The lessee or conditional buyer, or the registered owner if the lessee is not a citizen of the United States, has notified by telephone or in person the FAA Flight Standards district office nearest the airport where the flight will originate.
+(3) The lessee or conditional buyer, or the registered owner if the lessee is not a citizen of the United States, has notified by telephone or in person the responsible Flight Standards office.
 Unless otherwise authorized by that office, the notification shall be given at least 48 hours before takeoff in the case of the first flight of that aircraft under that lease or contract and inform the FAA of—

 (i) The location of the airport of departure;